zenxds/the-rang-mail/README.md

-# node-lib-boilerplate
+# the-rang-mail

-node lib boilerplate
+mail plugin for the-rang